-Before learning the steps and techniques of writing a good Horror/Scary short story, you first, have to understand the basics of a horror fiction, which is ”fear”.
+Before learning the steps and techniques of writing a good horror story, scary short story, or horror novel you first, have to understand the basics of horror fiction, which is ”fear”.

 What Is Fear, And Why Do We Love Reading Horror Fiction?